Updated on January 31, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 Middle adulthood is the most common time when fibromyalgia develops.
 While you are more likely to develop fibromyalgia if someone else in your family has it, researchers aren’t sure of the exact reason.
 It could be heredity or similar environmental factors or a combination of both.
 You may have a higher risk of developing fibromyalgia if you have lupus, rheumatoid arthritis or another type of rheumatic disease.
 The condition tends to go along with tension headaches, irritable bowel syndrome, temporomandibular joint disorder, depression and anxiety.

 Unlike some conditions with outward signs, fibromyalgia symptoms are largely unseen by others, but the patient feels them intensely.
 Pain is often the symptom associated with the disease.
-However, there are many other possible signs that accompany the pain and may lead to a fibromyalgia diagnosis.
+However, many other possible signs accompany the pain and may lead to a fibromyalgia diagnosis.
 The difficulty lies in the fact that common fibromyalgia symptoms are also common symptoms of other diseases and conditions.

 Common symptoms of the condition include: